dmosora/software-engineering/README.md

 # Software Engineering

-This repository will contain information about the Software Engineering course for Spring 2019 at Kent Stark campus.
+This repository contains information about the Software Engineering course for Spring 2019 at Kent Stark campus.